junxit/us-congress-bills-112/metadata.md

 - 2011-08-02 — Introduced in Senate
 - 2011-08-02 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S5270)
+- 2011-09-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(text: CR S5464)
+- 2011-09-08 — Resolution agreed to in Senate without amendment by Unanimous Consent. (text: CR S5464)
+- 2011-09-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S5464)
+- 2011-09-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S5464)